rdpoor/mu/README.md

 portamento_error is in semitones: the note will change to (pitch + portamento_error * frand()), and then settle back to pitch over portamento_correction_rate seconds.

+Hmmm.
+For now, make it simpler and remove the error and correction rate.

+### Deterministic streams and connection objects

+Someday it would be useful to be able to connect a stream to more than one output, iff it is "deterministic", that is, each call to step() with the same arguments will produce exactly the same result.
+FileReaderStream is deterministic, ReverbStream is non-deterministic.
+Stated another way, a stream is deterministic if it contains no hidden state.

+To make this work, create:

+* a "connector" object that patches stream elements together
+* a traversal method that knows how to traverse the stream graph
+* a "deterministic" flag on each stream element

+With this, a stream element may connect to multiple outputs if it (and all upstream elements) are deterministic.

+Abstracting out a connector object and a traversal method would have other benefits as well: it would detect attempts to create circular graphs, automatic mono/stereo conversion, copy an entire subtree, etc.